Divyalok123/CompileKar/README.md

 # CompilerKar

-App is visible here: https://compilekar.herokuapp.com/
+App is live here: https://compilekar.herokuapp.com/

-A basic code editor and compiler.
-Built using ReactJS, Ace-Editor, and Jdoodle.
+A basic code editor and compiler for quick compiling on the go.
+No need to open IDEs and big editors everytime.

+Tech Stack: ReactJS, Ace-Editor, and Jdoodle.

 To have a local copy of this folder follow these steps: